Reduce Your Workload to Become More Productive

 Enter the Salesman

 However, someone recommended The Compound Effect by Hardy and I decided to give it a try.
-The book had a profound impact on my thoughts about habits and has transformed my weekly routine.
+The book had a profound impact on my thoughts about habits and transformed my weekly routine.
 Before reading the book, I would fill out my calendar with anything that sounded exciting.
 After reading the book, I started to only add items to my calendar which aligned with my personal and professional goals.

 My priorities are messed up.